simeononsecurity/simeononsecurity.ch/content/red-team-course/open-source-intelligence/index.en.md

 **Open-source intelligence (OSINT) is collection from public sources, done so it never triggers an alert or a deconfliction.** You read what the internet already knows.
 Done right, it lets you walk into active reconnaissance already knowing the network.

-*This module takes about 20 minutes.
+*This module takes about 25 minutes.
 The goal is to enter active recon knowing the layout, not discovering it.*

+> **Why it matters:** Reading what is already public costs you no alerts.
+Every query you skip by using others' scan data is one less chance to burn the operation.

 ______